Climate change in Tuvalu: Climate change leadership and the Majuro Declaration 2013

 In November 2011, Tuvalu was one of the eight founding members of Polynesian Leaders Group, a regional grouping intended to cooperate on a variety of issues including culture and language, education, responses to climate change, and trade and investment.
 Tuvalu participates in the Alliance of Small Island States (AOSIS), which is a coalition of small island and low-lying coastal countries that have concerns about their vulnerability to the adverse effects of global climate change.
 The Sopoaga Ministry led by Enele Sopoaga made a commitment under the Majuro Declaration, which was signed on 5 September 2013, to implement power generation of 100% renewable energy (between 2013 and 2020).
 This commitment is proposed to be implemented using Solar PV (95% of demand) and biodiesel (5% of demand).
 The feasibility of wind power generation will be considered.

 Marshall Islands President Christopher Loeak presented the Majuro Declaration to the UN Secretary-General Ban Ki-moon during General Assembly Leaders' week from 23 September 2013.
 The Majuro Declaration is offered as a "Pacific gift" to the UN Secretary-General in order to catalyze more ambitious climate action by world leaders beyond that achieved at the December 2009 United Nations Climate Change Conference (COP15).
 On 29 September 2013 the Deputy Prime Minister Vete Sakaio concluded his speech to the General Debate of the 68th Session of the United Nations General Assembly with an appeal to the world, "please save Tuvalu against climate change.
 Save Tuvalu in order to save yourself, the world".

 Women and children

 Women from Tuvalu, such as Moira Simmons-Avafoa, along with others from Pacific countries have been encouraged to use their voices to contribute to discussion about climate change – in particular how it disproportionately affects women and children.

+Climate change, sea level rise and the perpetual statehood of Tuvalu

+On 27 October 2021, Simon Kofe, as Tuvalu's Foreign Minister, launched Tuvalu's "Future Now Project" (Te Ataeao Nei Project in Tuvaluan).
+The project's first initiative was a values- or culture-based approach to diplomacy based on Tuvaluan values of olaga fakafenua (communal living systems), kaitasi (shared responsibility), and fale-pili (being a good neighbour), in the hope other nations will be motivated to understand their shared responsibility to mitigate climate change and sea level rise.
+A values- or culture-based approach to diplomacy was reflected in Tuvalu's 2020 Foreign Policy (Te Sikulagi).

+Simon Kofe, as chair of the Constitutional Review Parliamentary Select Committee, was involved in drafting the amendments to the Constitution.
+On 5 September 2023, Tuvalu's parliament passed the Constitution of Tuvalu Act 2023, with the changes to the Constitution came into effect on 1 October 2023.

+The 2023 amendments to the Constitution adopt an innovative approach to determining the boundaries of the State of Tuvalu.